Kayli/logspub/aerospace/astrophysics.md

 - polar ice caps co2(more) and h2o(less)
 - radiation risk
   - 80 бэр, 0.8 zivert/year (norm 0.05/year)
+- atmosphere
+  - is over 100 times thinner than earth's
+  - is primarily composed of carbon dioxide, nitrogen and argon gases

 - notable missions
   - mariner 4
     - launched on 1965